Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/brunch-pancakes-fruits-jus.png?itok=vUGaazi2

-Pancakes, those small round crepes, beloved of the British, are another classic brunch ingredient.
+Pancakes, those small round crepes beloved by the British, are another classic brunch ingredient.
 If you do decide to include them, you can be sure that they'll be a big hit with your customers.
 They are generally served as soon as they're made, topped with a sweet syrup.
 The Benedict restaurant in Barcelona offers two very mouthwatering versions.
 The first is served with Greek yoghurt, maple syrup, strawberries and Chantilly cream, the second with dulce de leche and bananas.

 Desserts